TapToCommunity/tapto/README.md

 - The logo **MUST NOT** be used for any other commercial products or purposes, without express permission from the project.
 - The shape and overall design of the logo **MUST NOT** be modified or distorted.
 You **MAY** change the colors if required.

-Please contact the project if you are unsure about any of these licensing arrangements, or have any licencing requests.
+Please contact the project if you are unsure about any of these licensing arrangements, or have any licensing requests.